GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 #### When to use region tags

-* **Snippets ✂︎:** Region tags should contain as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.
+* **✂︎ Snippets:** Region tags should contain as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.
-* **Patterns 🧩:** Region tags should contain those slices of code that are shown in documentation.
+* **🧩 Patterns:** Region tags should contain those slices of code that are shown in documentation.

 #### Changing region tags